gcpearse/travel-tracker/README.md

 ### Prerequisites

 Please ensure you have installed Node.js.
-Certain versions of Node may not be able to run this project, so if you encounter any issues, that may be the cause of the problem.
-At the time of writing, `v18.17.1` is working well, but `v20.6.0` is not.

 ### Installing Packages and Running the Project